luca-g/RubiksCube/README.md

 Open Visual Studio and navigate to the 'Open Project/Solution' option.
 Locate the downloaded folder and select the solution file (RubiksCube.sln) to open the solution in Visual Studio.
 Set the Starting Project

-In the Solution Explorer within Visual Studio, find the RubiksCode.Console project.
-Right-click on it and select 'Set as StartUp Project'.
+In the Solution Explorer within Visual Studio, find the **RubiksCode.Console** project.
+Right-click on it and select **'Set as StartUp Project'**.
 This action tells Visual Studio to run this specific project when you start the application.
 Run the Simulator

-Press the 'Start' button in Visual Studio or use the F5 key to build and run the application.
+Press the **'Start'** button in Visual Studio or use the **F5 key** to build and run the application.
 The console window will open, displaying the Rubik's Cube Simulator's initial state and available commands.
 Enjoy the Simulator

 Follow the on-screen instructions to input commands and rotate the cube.

+## Analysis

+In the RubikCube.Console project, the **Analysis.txt** file details the implementation of the rotation algorithm, offering insight into the solution strategy used.

 Happy cubing!